284: No Such Thing As Salty Yeti Bones

 I thought that metaphor was never going to end.

-I just have my favourite rugby story, aside from the testicle ripping, baby, is the story of the Dorchester Gladiators.
+Anything else before we wrap up?
+I just have my favourite rugby story, aside from the testicle ripping, maybe,

-I don't know if you know this one, so the Dorchester Gladiators were a team in the year 2000 and they were an amateur, over 40s, very unfit rugby team who just played sort of amateur games for fun.
+I don't know if you know this one, so the Dorchester Gladiators were a team in the year 2000 and they were an amateur over 40s, very unfit rugby team who just played sort of amateur games for fun.

 And they went, and they were giving some toys to an orphanage, actually, to be fair.